smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

 - This is just something that works for me, but I like to write out a full script in my speakers notes
-- but then break it apart into bullets and try not to read it word for word
+- but then break it apart into bullets and try not to read it word for word.
+I don't want to sound like I'm reading.
-- It's possible to over-practice your lines, and this helps you keep it feeling fresh each time.
+- It's also possible to over-practice, and this approach helps it feel more fresh each time.

 ---
 class: middle